phoenixframework/phoenix/C_routing.md

 end
 ```

-The next thing we need to do is define a channel, giving it a name and associating it with a channel module which will implement it's behavior.
+The next thing we need to do is define a channel, giving it a name and associating it with a channel module which will implement its behavior.
 If we have a channel module called "OurChannel" and a channel called "our_channel_name", the code to do this is straightforward, `channel "our_channel_name", HelloPhoenix.OurChannel`

 The whole router, then, looks like this.